juliachelsie/Guess-the-number/README.md

 ### Features left to implement
 - I would like to set a limit of tries when the user guesses against the computer.
 It will make the game a bit harder.
 - I would also like to correct the code so that when the computer guesses the number, the user can only enter "H", "L" or "R".
 If the user enters anything else a text will appear that tells the user to try again.
 I did not have the time for that now.

+## Data model

+As data model i used three functions that stores everything that is needed to run the game such as:
+- Print methods that prints out what is happening in the game.
+- A user_guess variable that contains the users guesses against the computer.
+- A response variable that contains the users answer when the computer is guessing.

 ## Testing